Langa Langa Lagoon

 Langa Langa Lagoon or Akwalaafu is a natural lagoon on the West coast of Malaita near the provincial capital Auki within Solomon Islands.
 The lagoon is 21 km in length and just under 1 km wide.
 The "lagoon people" or "salt water people" live on small artificial islands built up on sand bars over time where they were forced to flee from the headhunters of mainland Malaita.

 The islands in the lagoon are renowned for their shell money minting process, their "shark worship" beliefs, their shipbuilding skills and tourism.
-The most popular and well known of this islands is Laulasi which has had a thriving tourism industry dating back to the early 1970s; although tourism is largely underdeveloped.
+The most popular and well known of these islands is Laulasi which has had a thriving tourism industry dating back to the early 1970s; although tourism is largely underdeveloped.
 The Langa Langa Lagoon provides opportunities for snorkeling, and the villagers provide shell making demonstrations.

 Etymology

 Langa in Pijin means "along" or long.

 History

 In Malaita legend, the first settlement on the island began around 3,000 BC at a place called Siale.
 The first places in the Malaita area to be settled were Dukwasi (Kwara'ae speaking people), and the Asi (man-made islands) namely: Aoke, Kaloka and Rarata in Langa Langa lagoon, Laulasi, Alite Koalia and Gwa'ata – Ta'alulolo.
 It is also believed the early settlers originated from Mt.
 Kolovrat (Alasa'a), the highest peak on the main Malaita Island.
 The early settlers were believed to be castaways from the Alasa'a community.
 They said, the people were forced out from the community because of bad behaviour and disrespect for custom and traditional way of living.

 During their journey the final stopover was at Laulasi where they felt it was safe from enemies.
 After they had settled, other people began to arrive from different parts of Malaita and outside to settle in the Langalanga lagoon.
 They came from Small Malaita, Florida (Ngella), some came from the northern part of Guadalcanal believed to be from Longuvalasi area and others from the northern region of Malaita.
 Through inter-marriages, their descendants spread to the whole of the Langalanga lagoon.
 Certain cultural features or Tambu House (Place of the first settlements) are still preserved which attest to the settlement patterns that were made.